Britain's FTSE lifted by pharma firms after Pfizer deal falls apart

 If you have any thoughts, suggestions or feedback on this, please email mike.dolan@thomsonreuters.com.

 Mike Dolan, Markets Editor EMEA.
-(Reporting by Alistair Smout; Editing by David Goodman)
+(Reporting by Alistair Smout; Editing by Tom Heneghan)